 Because they are purpose built for digital cinematography with todayís HDSLR and other cameras, the new Xenon full-frame lenses are designed for 4K resolution (4096 ◊ 2304 pixels).
 They elegantly cover the full 45mm image circle thatís usable on Canon 5D Mark III and Nikon D800 cameras.

-Each compact 3.3-pound lens offers all new optical and mechanical design for outstanding operation and performance as well as rugged reliability.
+The FF-Primes share the same external dimensions and weigh just 2.6 lbs. except for the 100mm which is 3.1 lbs.
+The all new optical and mechanical design offers outstanding operation and performance as well as rugged reliability.
 The circular 14-blade aperture is specially engineered for a smooth and consistent bokeh.
 The precision constant volume focusing design ensures that breathing is minimized.
-And with a 300-degree barrell rotation, the manual focus markings offer dead-on accuracy and repeatability.
+And with a 300-degree barrel rotation, the manual focus markings offer dead-on accuracy and repeatability.
 Additionally all lenses are color-matched for consistency.

 Engineered for compatibility with industry standard cine-style accessories like follow focus rigs and matteboxes, the Xenon FF-Primes feature identical external dimensions and positioning of focus and gear rings in each focal length.
 Operators will appreciate using the oversized focus and distance scales that are readable on both sides of the lens.
 To accommodate filters and other accessories, each lens has a 100mm front diameter and a standard 95mm thread.